IntelLabs/coach/docs/docs/contributing/add_env.md

         Doom = "DoomEnvironmentWrapper"

-3. In addition a new configuration class should be implemented for defining the environment's parameters.
+3. In addition a new configuration class should be implemented for defining the environment's parameters and placed in configurations.py.
 For instance, the following is used for Doom:

         class Doom(EnvironmentParameters):